Pilibhit Tiger Reserve

-Pilibhit Tiger Reserve is 45th tiger reserve project in India.
-It is located in Pilibhit District, Lakhimpur Kheri District and Bahraich District in the state of Uttar Pradesh.
+Pilibhit Tiger Reserve is the 45th tiger reserve project in India.
+It is located in Pilibhit District, Lakhimpur Kheri District, and Bahraich District in the state of Uttar Pradesh.
 It is covered under Project Tiger since 2008.
 The place is famous for its diversified ecosystems.
-The Terai area includes vast and open spaces of lands and many water bodies.
-While the northern area of reserve touches the Indo-Nepal border, the southern edge is connected to Khakhra and Sharda river.
+The Terai area includes vast and open spaces of land and many water bodies.
+While the northern area of the reserve touches the Indo-Nepal border, the southern edge is connected to Khakhra and Sharda rivers.

 Area: 730.2 sq km

 Location: Uttar Pradesh

 Established: September 2008

 It is situated between the Sharda dam and the canal.
 It is a beautiful tourist destination with one bamboo hut, one tree house and four Thara huts.
 The best time to visit Chuka beach is between the month of October and April.